vickrant/HTML_CSS/README.md

 # This repo will contains the step by step knowledge about HTML  and CSS

-# I will push code for each unit block whcih i will learn
+# I will push code for each unit block which i will learn

 # And Finally will create some Projects using my HTML and css Knowledge.